(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 How do I store these homemade Samoas cookies?

 I like to store these cookies in an airtight container for 4-5 days.
-I personally keep them in the fridge.
+I personally keep them in the fridge or freezer.

 Want more cookies?

 I mean, who doesn’t want more cookies?
-Check out some of these other cookie recipes too!
+Check out some of my other cookie recipes!

 - 6 Ingredient Flourless Brownie Cookies